pcm720/OSDMenu/README.md

 - `-gsm=<>` — runs the target ELF via the [embedded Neutrino GSM](utils/egsm/).
   See [this README](utils/loader/README.md#egsm) for more information on the argument format.
   Must always be the last argument.
 Does not apply to `rom?:` paths.
+- `-appid` — enables visual Game ID for applications.
+The ID is generated from the ELF name (up to 11 characters).

 ### `udpbd` handler